 "...an inbound marketing software platform that helps companies attract visitors, convert leads, and close customers."

 That statement isn't untrue—the software does help with those things.
 But here's the kicker: if you're buying HubSpot in hopes that the software itself will attract visitors, convert leads, and close customers, you're in for a big disappointment.
 Because it won't.

-What will, though, is inbound marketing.
+What will, though, is growth content.